YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

 Using the Reference Implementation's Custom pinentry Program
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 pinentry-gtm.sh is a custom pinentry program that prevents prompting for keyring passphrase by GNU Privacy Guard operations when the environment variable ydb_passwd is already defined.
 When there is a GETPIN request and the ydb_passwd environment variable is defined, pinentry-gtm.sh runs pinentry.m and returns to the calling program.
 Custom pinentry programs like pinentry-gtm.sh are meaningful only when you set ydb_passwd to an obfuscated passphrase.
-When the environment variable ydb_passwd is not defined or a usable mumps or pinentry.m does not exists, pinentry-gtm.sh runs the default pinentry program and prompts for passphrase.
+When the environment variable ydb_passwd is not defined or a usable yottadb or pinentry.m does not exists, pinentry-gtm.sh runs the default pinentry program and prompts for passphrase.
 Remember that pinentry.m can reveal the passphrase.
 Therefore, ensure that you restrict the access for the pinentry.m's object file to only those users who manage your keys.
 YottaDB provides pinentry-gtm.sh as a convenience to those users who are bothered by prompting for keyring passphrases for GNU Privacy Guard related operations.
 Neither pinentry-gtm.sh nor pinentry.m is used internally by any YottaDB database operation.

 .. note::
    When you set ydb_passwd to "", YottaDB obtains the passphrase using the default GTMCRYPT passphrase prompt.
 When ydb_passwd is set to "", you can neither use a pinentry program (custom or default) to obtain a passphrase nor customize the default GTMCRYPT passphrase prompt.